dexy/dexy-site/docs/tutorials/0-hello-world/index.md

-h1.
-00
+# 00

 This tutorial is mostly about making sure that everything is installed correctly and working.

 You need Python installed in order for Dexy to work, and of course you need Dexy installed to use Dexy!

-If you haven't already, please "read the instructions":http://dexy.it/install and install Dexy.
+If you haven't already, please [read the instructions](http://dexy.it/install) and install Dexy.
 If you installed Dexy a while ago then you should install it again to upgrade to the latest version.

 To check if Dexy is installed:

 {{ d['version.sh|pyg'] }}

-{% if False %}
 This tutorial was tested using Dexy version:

 <pre>
 {{ d['version.sh|bash'] }}
 </pre>

-{% endif %}

 Too see the documentation for the Dexy command:

 {{ d['help.sh|pyg'] }}

 Here are the options currently available (may be slightly different depending on your version of Python):